 - Top tips for small businesses to dominate local SEO.
 Take control of your market by capitalizing on local SEO.

-- Roundup of awesome SEO tools for small businesses.
+- Roundup of awesome free SEO tools for small businesses.
 Check out these tools and see which ones work best for your SEO strategy.